viniciusfre/viniciusfre/README.md

 - 👋 Hi, I’m @viniciusfre
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Haskell, C, C++
+- 🌱 I’m currently learning Java with spring framework.
 - 💞️ I’m looking to collaborate on the community with my open codes and also reach some recruiters who want me to work with them.
 - 📫 How to reach me
 @vini_freitasz on instagram